Admissions information and procedure

 Dutch International Schools are as such acknowledged and funded by the Ministry of Education, Culture, and Science.
 Therefore eligibility requirements for admission to the schools are based on national regulations.

-Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:
+Students within international mobile families, between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

 2) The student has the Dutch nationality and has lived and gone to school abroad for at least two years because a parent was stationed abroad.